 Sometimes we can tell in the first session.
 Often we give it a few sessions.
 If you don't feel it's a good fit, we will help you find a therapist that is.
 Our goal is your health and growth, not forcing interactions that are less beneficial.
 Therapists are like a pair of shoes - sometimes they fit and sometimes they don't.

 We offer the opportunity to have a clearly Christian approach to counseling.
 An integrationist model is used, meaning the best of modern psychology is used with the Bible as the filter of what is true.
 Some problems are spiritual.
 Some are biological.
 Some are relational.
-Just as medication is sometimes needed for diabetes, not all problems are exclusively spiritual.
+Just as medication is sometimes needed for physical difficulties, not all problems are exclusively spiritual.

 This is more than just lip-service or a marketing point - this is who we are.
 Our faith and hope in Jesus Christ is at the core of our lives and organization.
 To integrate faith with counseling is more than just a different model, but something that we find great joy in getting to do.